And now, because section leaders have finally been awarded suffrage...

 is generally too afraid to make eye contact.
 Clarinets are known for

-their sarcasm and sharp wit, booty-shaking, general dislike of anything
+their sarcasm and sharp wit, and their general dislike of anything

 From hot cocoa after cold Tuesday night practices to corn nuggets at the